-Thought I noticed you from somewhere…The Voices reminded me of Maniac (2012),.
-Little did I know, Maxime Alexandre was in charge of cinematography for both pictures.
-Alexandre does an excellent job by providing a distinct visual aesthetic which effectively communicates the innately unusual state of mind of the protagonist.
+Thought I noticed you from somewhere…The Voices reminded me of Maniac (2012).
+As I soon found out, Maxime Alexandre was in charge of cinematography for both pictures.
+Alexandre does an excellent job by providing a distinct visual aesthetic that effectively communicates the innately unusual state of mind of the protagonist.
 We’re given the rose-colored glasses (a reason for the use of pinks and reds?) which Jerry has become so accustomed to and then once he figuratively takes them off, we bear witness to how disturbing his reality is.

 Dark comedy for the wicked.
 The funny bits act as a way to defuse the tension, to what is a morbid, disturbing and sad subject matter and overall film narrative.
-In The Voices, much of the comedy is derived from the dialogue spoken from the Jerrys hallucinated manifestations of his conscience: Bosco, the dog (the angel) and Mr. Whiskers, the cat (the devil).
+In The Voices, much of the comedy is derived from the dialogue spoken from the Jerrys hallucinated manifestations of his conscience: Bosco, the dog (the angel), and Mr. Whiskers, the cat (the devil).
 The Voices avoids resorting to using the animated dialogue of the pets as a prop.
-Cleverly written by Michael R. Perry (Paranormal Activity 2 and a slew of crime focused TV shows), we get insight into the mental workings of a very ill character with slithers of comedic back and forth that make it all bearable enough to digest.
+Cleverly written by Michael R. Perry (Paranormal Activity 2 and a slew of crime-focused TV shows), we get insight into the mental workings of a very ill character with slithers of comedic back and forth that make it all bearable enough to digest.

-Supporting ladies.Pleasantly surprised to see Anna Kendrick branch out into this darker genre and portray the character Lisa, the down to earth office hottie.
+Supporting cast.Pleasantly surprised to see Anna Kendrick branch out into this darker genre and portray the character Lisa, the down-to-earth love interest.
 Her presence in the film is a welcome one and her likeability factor lends itself to the overall narrative.
-Gemma Arteton as Fiona, is perfect casting.
-Not only does she look the part, she fits the films aesthetic and good thing the girl can act.
+Gemma Arterton as Fiona is right on-the-nose casting.